PankajKorkalai/HTML-To-Pdf/README.md

 Hey Folk, This is Node js project.
 If you write any code in HTML, It will convert into PDF and this will show in output.pdf file.

-#### Note : if you want to run this file make sure you will run command "npm install"in your terminal, this will install all dependencies that are required to run the file and also run "npm i pdf-node" command as well.
+#### Note : if you want to run this file make sure you will run command "npm i pdf-node"in your terminal, this will install all dependencies that are required to run the file.